 Michael Grabell covers economic and labor issues for ProPublica.
 He has produced stories for the New York Times, Vice, NPR and Time.
 His investigative work has included stories on workers' comp, temp labor, the TSA, Lance Armstrong, bus safety and toxic chemicals.
 Grabell previously worked at The Dallas Morning News.
 He is the author of "Money Well Spent?," a book about President Obama’s stimulus package and the Great Recession. @MichaelGrabell

-Paula Lavigne is an investigative reporter for ESPN, and a specialist in data-driven journalism.
-Her work has been honored with a Peabody Award, Alfred I. duPont award, and IRE awards among others.
-She is co-author of "Violated: Exposing Rape at Baylor University Amid College Football's Sexual Assault Crises."
-She previously worked in newspapers in Dallas; Des Moines, Iowa; and Tacoma, Wash.
-She is an alumna of the University of Nebraska and Creighton University.
+Paula Lavigne has been an investigative reporter for ESPN since 2008, working for both digital and TV.
+She has a background in data journalism.
+Her work has been recognized with several awards including a Peabody, duPont and IRE's first sports investigation award.
+Prior to ESPN, she worked at newspapers in Dallas; Des Moines, Iowa; and Tacoma, Wash.
+She is a graduate of the University of Nebraska and Creighton University.

 Anu Narayanswamy is a data reporter on the Washington Post's political enterprise team covering money-in-politics and government accountability. @anu_narayan

 No tipsheets have yet been uploaded for this event.